ElMassimo/vite_ruby/docs/guide/plugin-legacy.md

 </body>
 ```

-Notice that it's necessary to still include the `module` tag with the default
+Notice that it's necessary to still use `vite_javascript_tag` in order to render `module` tags for modern browsers.
-helper, which by default will also include the stylesheets.